Mary Cholmondeley (heiress)

-Mary, Lady Cholmondeley (née Holford; baptized 20 January 1562 – 15 August 1625) was a British litigant in a 40-year-long dispute over her father's estate.
+Mary, Lady Cholmondeley (née Holford; baptized 20 January 1562 – 15 August 1625) was an English litigant in a 40-year-long dispute over her father's estate.
 She was the wife of Sir Hugh Cholmondeley (the younger) and had eight children with him.

 Personal life

 Cholmondeley was born as Mary Holford in late 1562 or January 1563 to Christopher Holford and Elizabeth Mainwaring in Holford manor, Great Budworth, Cheshire, England and christened (baptised) on 20 January 1563.
 She married, first, Sir Randall Brereton of Malpas but he soon died.
 Around 1581, she married Sir Hugh Cholmondeley (son of Sir Hugh Cholmondeley).
 They had eight children, named Robert, Hatton, Hugh, Thomas, Francis, Mary, Lettice, and Frances, before Sir Hugh's death in 1601.
 Mary Cholmondeley died on 15 August 1625 at the age of sixty-three in Vale Royal, Whitegate, Cheshire, England and was buried the next day in the church at Malpas, Cheshire, England.